jayhill/NextBus.NET/README.md

 NextBus.NET
 ===========

-.NET wrapper for the NextBus API, supporting .NET 4.5+, Windows Phone 8+, and Windows Store Apps.
+.NET wrapper for the NextBus API.

+Portable Class Library (PCL) supports .NET 4.5+, Windows Phone 8+, and Windows Store Apps, with full support for async and await.